SINTEF/dlite/README.md

 2. Install Visual Studio 14 2015 or Visual Studio 15 2017 with the
    C/C++ components

-3. Prepare a directory structure for dlite and 3rd party libraries:
+3. Prepare a directory structure for DLite and 3rd party libraries:
    1. Select a root folder to create the directory structure (e.g. "C:\" or "C:\Users\{username}\Documents\")
 	2. Create the following directory: {root}\local
-	3. Clone the dlite repository in the root folder, folder {root}\dlite will be created.
+	3. Clone the DLite repository in the root folder, folder {root}\dlite will be created.
 4. Download hdf5 library archive from
    https://support.hdfgroup.org/ftp/HDF5/current/src/